mozilla/data-docs/datasets/mozetl/search_clients_daily/intro.md

 or if the ping contained no searches.
 In other words,
 This dataset **does not include `client_ids` that do not search**.
+Note: pings with no searches can be identified in `main_summary` using the condition `where search_counts is null`.

 #### Accessing the Data